-My own techniques for restoring normal hair growth were designed to treat the type of hair loss I suffered from - androgenetic alopecia (male pattern baldness) and not chemo hair loss.
+My own approach for restoring normal hair growth were designed to treat the type of hair loss I suffered from - androgenetic alopecia (male pattern baldness) and not chemo hair loss.

-My techniques involve eight techniques, with five being specific to androgenetic alopecia.
+My approach involves eight techniques, with five being specific to androgenetic alopecia.

-But, the final three (massage-related) techniques are designed to kick-start healthy hair growth again.
+But, the three (massage-related) techniques are designed to kick-start healthy hair growth again.